sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-analytical-app.rst

 Creating Analytical App
 ==================

-Below are the steps to create Analytical App:
+Below are the steps to create Analytical App which integrate with Jupyter Notebooks:

 Step 1: Login to Fire Insights
 -------------------------------